Getting A Divorce In Massachusetts

 - Incarceration, which means that a spouse has been sentenced to five or more years in prison

-While a fault divorce requires a burden of proof that does not exist in no-fault divorce, there are circumstances in which a Massachusetts fault divorce makes sense.
+While a fault divorce requires a burden of proof that does not exist in a no-fault divorce, there are circumstances in which a Massachusetts fault divorce makes sense.
 That is why it is in your best interest – whether you are the filing spouse or the responding spouse – to have an experienced Boston divorce attorney represent you.